dpabon/sistematica2015/README.md

 In your folder i.e. `/` you need to create `data` folder and inside `processed/` `raw` folders i.e. `mkdir /data/ processed raw`

 All processes were automated in Bash Script.
-In Bash folder you can run the scripts in the next order:
+In Bash folder you can run the scripts following this order:

 1. Pilot
  1. `./descarga_piloto.sh` (Download genomes for NCBI).